devtut/generate/docs/python/basic-input-and-output.md

 ## Input from a File

 Input can also be read from files.
 Files can be opened using the built-in function `open`.
-Using a [`with &lt;command&gt; as &lt;name&gt;`](http://web.archive.org/web/20170816193810/http://stackoverflow.com/documentation/python/928/context-managers-with-statement#t=201612062300080479662) syntax (called a 'Context Manager') makes using `open` and getting a handle for the file super easy:
+Using a [`with <command> as <name>`](http://stackoverflow.com/documentation/python/928/context-managers-with-statement#t=201612062300080479662) syntax (called a 'Context Manager') makes using `open` and getting a handle for the file super easy:

 ```
 with open('somefile.txt', 'r') as fileobj: